OlesiaNZ/cyclistic_bike_share/README.md

 14. Separate started_at column into 2 columns started_date with date format year-month-day and started_time with time format hour:minutes:seconds

 15. Do the same with ended_at column

+16. Create ride_length column which has the trip duration in minutes